Drawing: Perspective

-Artistry
+Composition

 The composition of the image is an important element in producing an interesting work of artistic merit.
 The artist plans element placement in the art to communicate ideas and feelings with the viewer.
 The composition can determine the focus of the art, and result in a harmonious whole that is aesthetically appealing and stimulating.

 The illumination of the subject is also a key element in creating an artistic piece, and the interplay of light and shadow is a valuable method in the artist's toolbox.
 The placement of the light sources can make a considerable difference in the type of message that is being presented.
 Multiple light sources can wash out any wrinkles in a person's face, for instance, and give a more youthful appearance.
 In contrast, a single light source, such as harsh daylight, can serve to highlight any texture or interesting features.

 When drawing an object or figure, the skilled artist pays attention to both the area within the silhouette and what lies outside.
 The exterior is termed the negative space, and can be as important in the representation as the figure.
 Objects placed in the background of the figure should appear properly placed wherever they can be viewed.

 A study is a draft drawing that is made in preparation for a planned final image.
 Studies can be used to determine the appearances of specific parts of the completed image, or for experimenting with the best approach for accomplishing the end goal.
 However a well-crafted study can be a piece of art in its own right, and many hours of careful work can go into completing a study.

 Process

-Individuals display differences in their ability to produce visually accurate drawings.
-A visually accurate drawing is described as being "recognized as a particular object at a particular time and in a particular space, rendered with little addition of visual detail that can not be seen in the object represented or with little deletion of visual detail”.
+Individuals display differences in their ability to produce visually accurate drawings, when a visually accurate drawing is "recognized as a particular object at a particular time and in a particular space, rendered with little addition of visual detail that can not be seen in the object represented or with little deletion of visual detail."

 Investigative studies have aimed to explain the reasons why some individuals draw better than others.

 One study posited four key abilities in the drawing process: motor skills required for mark-making, the drawer's own perception of their drawing, perception of objects being drawn, and the ability to make good representational decisions.
 Following this hypothesis, several studies have sought to conclude which of these processes are most significant in affecting the accuracy of drawings.